Australian Industrial Chemicals Introduction Scheme (AICIS)

 Australia Senate Committee Holds Public Hearing on Impact of Microplastics and Other Toxics on Human Health

 The Australian Senate has commenced public hearings into the human health impacts of microplastics and toxic substances, signaling a formal move toward national policy development.
-Businesses should monitor these proceedings as a regulatory precursor that may lead to future restrictions on substance use, product composition, and labeling requirements in the Australian market.
+Businesses should anticipate potential future restrictions on substance use and product composition as this inquiry shapes the national regulatory landscape.

 aph.gov.auAustraliaAustralia